karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart behavior — fix
+  - Reuse a single RunnerUI/LiveUI/ProgressRenderer across restart cycles by creating it in runSelected() and passing it into each session.
+  - On restart, do not stop/clear the live sink or renderer; detach key handlers only so the next session can reattach cleanly, and reuse the same drawing area with no duplicate table.
+  - Removed the previous “header-only” restart flush that omitted the instructions; the hint now remains present continuously while the run is active.
+  - UI is stopped once per overall run (after the final session completes); cancel maintains legacy stop/spacing.

 - Live restart test (expected failing) to pin bugs
   - Added a test-only UI instance tag (UI#N) gated by STAN_TEST_UI_TAG=1 and a stricter live restart test that asserts:
     - a single, persistent UI across restarts (exactly one UI tag across the entire run), and